Shiba Inu Puppy Cam: Litters

-The eighth litter of puppies was born on December 19, 2019, to parents Nori and GCH Jogoso's Forged In Fire (aka Max).
+The eighth litter of puppies was born on December 19, 2019, to parents Nori and GCH Jogoso's Forged In Fire (a.k.a.
+Max).
 Three puppies were born, each a different color; one red boy named Haiku (now named Toshi), one cream girl named Holly, and one black & tan girl named Hime (now named Hana).
 Two of the pups reside in California while the third pup lives in Canada.
 Hana has recently started showing in UKC and AKC conformation rings.